vascularvendetta69/Stf-fitness-site/README.md

         </p>
         <p>
-          Because of that experience, my clients get access to the same principles, structure, and systems used by high-level athletes — <span class="highlight">at a fraction of the price</span>.
+          Because of that experience, my clients get access to the same principles, structure, and systems used by high-level athletes.
         </p>
         <p>
           I’m a Red Seal tradesman and a coach who believes in clarity, structure, and results.